Tag: TIER 11

 Leopard 120 takes the cake as the worst tier 11 tank in the game, and it’s not even close.
 I highly suggest that you don’t spend your credits on this tank while it has these statistics.
 Reason for the amount of hate this vehicle has been getting is the fact that the dispersion values outside of the ability level 3 are actually a lot worse than the tier 10 predecessor, which makes absolutely no sense.
 You get a very small advantage when your ability, which gives you bonus dispersion, is charged all the way, and this takes quite a while.
 Also, it can carry 20 fewer shells than the Leopard 1, and it’s slower.

+The tank was garbage before the 2.1.1.
+It’s still garbage after very small buffs.
 Just keep the Leopard 1 until and if the 120 gets a much-needed buff.

 Rating: D Tier